 Produced in partnership with Hays, this report examines organisations’ resourcing and talent planning strategies and practices

-This factsheet looks at the changing context of 'talent' and 'talent management' and the strong business case for addressing it.
+This factsheet looks at the changing context of 'talent' and 'talent management' and the compelling benefits of addressing it.
 It outlines the features of a talent management strategy, including corporate strategy alignment, inclusive versus exclusive approaches, involving the right people, and the talent management loop.
-The factsheet also touches on implementing an effective strategy and the talent strategies needed to meet future challenges and opportunities.

-HR professionals have an important role to play in providing support and guidance in the design and development of approaches to talent management that fit the needs of the organisation.
+HR professionals have an important role to play in providing support and guidance in designing and developing approaches to talent management that fit the needs of the organisation.
 They need to understand the key challenges facing the organisation in attracting, recruiting, developing and retaining talented people to meet immediate and future strategic objectives and business needs.
-It is also important to develop and signpost career opportunities for all employees and creative strategies for unleashing employee potential.
+It’s also important to develop and signpost career opportunities for all employees and creative strategies for unleashing employee potential.

 What is talent management?